 All PCOM GME training programs are required to use the Electronic Residency Application Service (ERAS) or other centralized application service if available in their specialty to receive and accept applications to the program.
 Programs in disciplines that do not use a centralized service may have applicants apply directly to the program.
 The list of Participating Specialties and Programs is available on the ERAS website.

-Programs are further required to provide applicants who are offered an interview with information related to their eligibility for the relevant specialty board examinations.
+Programs are further required to provide applicants who are offered an interview with information related to their eligibility for the relevant AOA and ABMS specialty board examinations.

 The program must obtain verification of previous educational experiences and a summative competency-based performance evaluation prior to acceptance of a transferring resident, and Milestones evaluations upon matriculation.